markreg/reactive-touch/readme.md

 ### Custom recognizers

 Simply add a group to `options` with a custom name.
-Optionally set `recognizer`, required if the name doesn't contain a standard name.
+Optionally set `recognizer` - a lowercase recognizer name to extend.
+Required if the name doesn't contain a standard name.
 In the following example, `recognizer` could have been left out.

 ```html
 <div on-tap on-doubletap></div>